 But then I saw these delicious sesame buns in my local supermarket and the idea of a fish burger came to mind.
 We love a good fish burger from time to time.

-I love a good homemade tartar!
+I love a good homemade tartar sauce!

-Fish Burgers & Homemade Tartar Sauce
+Easy Fish Burgers Recipes with Homemade Tartar Sauce

 In the end the burgers were a great lunch.

-Look at that creamy tartar sauce oozing out!
+I mean, just look at that creamy tartar sauce oozing out!

 Are you looking for other lunch burger ideas?